Planning for your new deck

 3) The Build

-During our busy season (late spring to early fall), it will usually take approximately 6 to 8 weeks before we will be able to begin your project.
+• During our busy season (Spring to Fall), it will usually take approximately 8+ weeks before we will be able to begin your project.

 4) The Finished Product